VeroWrede/DealerOn-MarsRover/README.md

 output (the feedback from the rovers to NASA).
 Each rover will move in series, i.e. the next rover will not start moving until the one preceding it finishes.

+Plan for today:

+Improve the way to set Starting coordinates as a touple instead of a list see if i can improve the way commands get executed by the rover look into writing (unit) tests (previous experience is mainly in python so I'll need to research this a little)

 Design Explanantion

 Main focus was on verifying if the user input is correct.
-Idealy, with more time I'd like to put all helper methods in a different file and only have Main() in Program.cs, see if speed or memory allocation can be improved, write some tests, and make the code shorter in a few places, especially in the SingleRoverInstruction()method.
+I'd like to put all helper methods in a different file and only have Main() in Program.cs, see if speed or memory allocation can be improved, write some tests, and make the code shorter in a few places, especially in the SingleRoverInstruction()method.
 I wasn't sure if they program should run for two rovers evereytime but I like to offer the user to chose how many rovers she/he'd like to deploy.